gomezjuliana/u-angularjs/007-end-to-end/README.md

 # 007 - end to end

-This example it's to understand how to create a simple end to end test using protractor.
+This example will help you understand how to create a simple end to end test using protractor.
 We are going to cover the following subjects:

 *  End to end tests
 *  Protractor